dariocurr/confroid/README.md

 ## Tasks repartition
-- Dario Curreri:
+- Dario Curreri: Token authentication, API
-- Domenico Di Fina:
+- Domenico Di Fina: Storage, Import from the device, Export to the device
-- Emanuele Domingo:
+- Emanuele Domingo: Front-end Confroid, Shopping app
-- Salvatore A. Gristina:
+- Salvatore A. Gristina: Import from the Server, Export to the server
-- Arnaud Vanspauwen:
+- Arnaud Vanspauwen: Geolocalization, Annotations, Testing, Fastlane directory